Pope Benedict XV: Canon law reform

 In 1917 Benedict XV promulgated the Church's first comprehensive Code of Canon Law, the preparation of which had been commissioned by Pope Pius X, and which is thus known as the Pio-Benedictine Code.
 This Code, which entered into force in 1918, was the first consolidation of the Church's Canon Law into a modern Code made up of simple articles.
-Previously, Canon Law was dispersed in a variety of sources and partial compilations.
+Previously, Canon law was dispersed in a variety of sources and partial compilations.
 The new codification of canon law is credited with reviving religious life and providing judicial clarity throughout the Church.

 In addition, continuing the concerns of Leo XIII, he furthered Eastern Catholic culture, theology and liturgy by founding an Oriental Institute for them in Rome and creating the Sacred Congregation for the Oriental Church in 1917.
+In 1919, he founded the Pontifical Ethiopian College within the Vatican walls with St. Stephen's Church, behind St. Peter's Basilica, as the college's designated church.

 Catholic missions

 On 30 November 1919, Benedict XV appealed to all Catholics worldwide to sacrifice for Catholic missions, stating at the same time in Maximum illud that these missions should foster local culture and not import European cultures.
-The damages of such cultural imports were particularly grave in Africa and Asia, where many missionaries were deported and incarcerated if they happened to originate from a hostile nation.

 Mariology

 Pope Benedict personally addressed in numerous letters the pilgrims at Marian sanctuaries.
 He named Mary the Patron of Bavaria, and permitted, in Mexico, the Feast of the Immaculate Conception of Guadaloupe.
 He authorised the Feast of Mary Mediator of all Graces.
 He condemned the misuse of Marian statues and pictures, dressed in priestly robes, which he outlawed 4 April 1916.

-On 10 May 1916, Pope Benedict declared the image and Marian title of Our Lady of Charity of El Cobre as Patroness of Cuba at the written request of the soldier veterans of the Cuban War of Independence.

 During World War I, Benedict placed the world under the protection of the Blessed Virgin Mary and added the invocation Mary Queen of Peace to the Litany of Loreto.
 He promoted Marian veneration throughout the world by elevating 20 well-known Marian shrines such as Ettal Abbey in Bavaria into minor basilicas.
 He also promoted Marian devotions in May.
 The dogmatic constitution on the Church issued by the Second Vatican Council quotes the Marian theology of Benedict XV.

 Pope Benedict issued the motu proprio Bonum sane on 25 July 1920, encouraging devotion to Saint Joseph "since through St. Joseph we go directly to Mary, and through Mary to the source of every holiness, Jesus Christ, who consecrated the domestic virtues with his obedience to St. Joseph and Mary."

 He issued an encyclical on Ephraim the Syrian depicting Ephraim as a model of Marian devotion, as well as the Apostolic Letter Inter Soldalica of 22 March 1918.